-In February 2022, the new terminal 1.5 facility connecting terminals 1 and 2 was opened to the public!
-Terminal 1 (Southwest), terminal 2 (Delta and friends) and terminal 3 (more Delta and friends) are now all connected via an airside walkway.
-Passengers who have cleared security in either terminal can now walk back and forth between the terminals without having to clear through security again.
-And there’s even an airside shuttle, operated by Delta Airlines, that can take passengers from terminals 1, 2 and 3 to/from the Tom Bradley International Terminal (TBIT).
+In February 2022, the new terminal 1.5 facility connecting Terminals 1 and 2 was opened to the public.
+With this new addition, Terminal 1 (Southwest, Sun Country, and others), Terminal 2 (Delta and friends), and Terminal 3 (more Delta and friends) are now all connected via an airside walkway.
+Passengers who have cleared security in any terminal can now walk back and forth between the terminals without having to clear through security again.
+And in August 2023, the airside connector between Terminal 3 and Terminal B (Tom Bradly International Terminal) was completed a whopping 18 months ahead of schedule.
+With these new updates, passengers from Terminals 1, 2, and 3 can now walk freely to/from those terminals and Terminal B.

-From TBIT, this is how long it will take you to get to the other terminals and the tunnel will pop you out at the following gates:
+For example, on the south side of the airport, it will take you this long to get from Terminal B to the other terminals and the tunnel will pop you out at the following gates:

 - 5 to 8 minutes to get to terminal 4 (gate 40)